rehierl/abstract-properties/05-0-graph-theory/0-1-definitions-1.md

 <!-- ======================================================================= -->
 ## (sub)sets of vertices

-As a matter of simplification, the following sets of vertices can be assumed to be defined as follows:
+As a matter of simplification, the following sets of vertices can be assumed:

 * `VI := { (v in V) | xEv for some (x in V) }`
 * `VI` is the set of vertices that have an incoming edge